s-lasch/personal-site/content/post/cartesian-product.md

 ### $3$-Dimensional Plotting

 We can also use the cartesian product to generate what is referred to as a **meshgrid** in 3-Dimensional plotting.
+In fact, Numpy's [`meshgrid()`](https://numpy.org/doc/stable/reference/generated/numpy.meshgrid.html#:~:text=returns%20a%20meshgrid%20with%20Cartesian%20indexing) function unsurprisingly uses the cartesian product for its calculations.
 This involves creating a sort of blanket of points on a graph with 3 axes: $(x,y,z)$.

 In this scenario, we are dealing with $\mathbb{R} \times \mathbb{R} \times \mathbb{R} = \mathbb{R}^3$, as there are three number lines expanding indefinitely.